gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     ??? info "Offline mode"
         You can set up downgrader up for offline use instead.
 Download the files from [here](https://mega.nz/folder/Fn0Q3LhY#_0t1VZQFuQX22lMxRZNB1A) and extract them to the :material-folder:==Downgrader\\Data\\Temp==.
 Run :material-file:`LaunchInOfflineMode.exe` instead.
     * Follow the instructions in the application.
 Be sure to read the warnings at mod selection.
-    * If setting up for GFWL support, make sure to check [multiplayer](multiplayer.md).
+    * If setting up for GFWL support, make sure to check [this page](./multiplayer/#games-for-windows-live).
 If not, make sure the `xliveless` mod is enabled.
     !!! info ""
-        If you somehow missed this step, download the latest [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) and rename :material-file:`dinput8.dll` to `xlive.dll`
+        If you somehow missed this step, download the latest [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases), extract :material-file:`dinput8.dll` to the game folder and rename :material-file:`dinput8.dll` to `xlive.dll`